nthieu29/icommerce/README.md

 - product-service: Product Service
 - registry-service: Registry Service
 - shopping-cart-service: Shopping Cart Service

+For each microservice, we will follow common 4 layers architecture:
+- **Controller**: Handle HTTP request from client, invoke appropriate methods in service layer, return the result to client.
+- **Service**: All business logic here.
+Data related calculations and all.
+- **DAO**: Data Access Object - all the Database related operations are done here.
+- **Entity**: persistent domain object -  table in Databases.

 ### Frameworks and Libraries
 The Frameworks/Libraries used in the project and their purposes: